telerik/reporting-docs/knowledge-base/how-to-load-dot-net-7-assemblies-in-srd-dot-net.md

 This happens because the RollForward property is set to **Major**, and the framework version is rolled forward only when the requested version is not present.
 Thus, if you have .NET 6 installed, the application will be executed using .NET 6 runtime and it will not be able to load the custom .NET 7 assembly, throwing an exception as a result.

-For further information about controlling the RollForward behavior at runtime, check the [related Microsoft documentation article] (https://learn.microsoft.com/en-us/dotnet/core/versions/selection#control-roll-forward-behavior).
+For further information about controlling the RollForward behavior at runtime, check the [related Microsoft documentation article](https://learn.microsoft.com/en-us/dotnet/core/versions/selection#control-roll-forward-behavior).

 ## Solution
 Start SRD.NET while setting the RollForward option to LatestMajor from the command prompt: